antalbalint/Mineotaur/docs/install.rst

 * separator: character used to separate columns in the data and the label files.
 Default: \\t
 * overwrite: whether to overwrite the current instance with the same name.
 Default: true

+Please note that the different object caching methods of the operating systems might affect the performance of Neo4J so it is advised to set the amount of total memory after some experimenting.
+Under OSX, it is also advised to perform a memory clean from time to time since a lot of object is kept in the memory, leading to performance loss in the long run.

 Generation from command line
 -------------------------------------